primefaces-extensions/faces-intellisense/README.md

 It's possible to specify which language modes will have autocompletion.
 There are five settings for this feature:
 * `faces-intellisense.languages` is for language modes based on HTML.

-## Contributions
-You can request new features and contribute to the extension development on its [repository on GitHub](https://github.com/primefaces-extensions/faces-intellisense/issues).
-Look for an issue you're interested in working on, comment on it to let me know you're working on it and submit your pull request! :D

 ## What's new

 Check out the [changelog](https://github.com/primefaces-extensions/faces-intellisense/blob/main/CHANGELOG.md) for the current and previous updates.